ohitsmekatie/adv-sql/corise-queries/README.md

-# CoRise advanced SQL queries
+# A collection of SQL queries

-A collection of queries from the CoRise Advanced SQL course.
+A collection of query examples to help illustrate skill level.